Training and Certification for Scaffolding Use — Why It Matters on Every Jobsite

 Why Proper Scaffolding Training Is Non-Negotiable

 Scaffolding-related accidents remain one of the leading causes of serious injuries in construction.
 Most of these incidents don’t happen because the equipment fails — they happen because of improper setup, misuse, or lack of inspection.
+Utilizing certified scaffolding sets is a critical first step in risk reduction.

 1. Safety for Your Crew